 Briefly describe your plans for post-graduation/current employer and position and why you are pursuing that.

-This summer I am interning with The Brooklyn Bridge Alliance for Youth which “…strives to increase high school graduation rates, create pathways to college and career, and ensure the safety and well-being for youth in the Brooklyns” (Brooklyn Center and Brooklyn Park).
+This summer I am interning with The Brooklyn Bridge Alliance for Youth (BBAY) which “…strives to increase high school graduation rates, create pathways to college and career, and ensure the safety and well-being for youth in the Brooklyns” (Brooklyn Center and Brooklyn Park).
 I co-lead the Youth Data Squad.
 We are doing research on the impacts that COVID-19 and other current issues have on youth and young adults living in the Brooklyns.

 I pursued this opportunity because this organization and I go way back.
 As a previous resident of Brooklyn Center and graduate of Brooklyn Center High School, I have benefited greatly from the programs they offer.
 Another reason I pursued this internship is because I want to expand my network, gain experience in business, and focus on doing community engagement work.